 Streptococcus suis is of great importance in piglet rearing as one of the most common bacterial pathogens in pigs and also has zoonotic potential.
 The natural habitat of S. suis is the upper respiratory tract, especially the tonsils and the nasal cavity, as well as the intestinal and genital tract.
 This clinically inapparent colonization with S. suis is common in domestic and wild boar, although only a few strains have high virulence.
 In piglets, however, invasive infections can occur more frequently, which can lead to serious diseases such as meningitis, septicaemia, arthritis, endocarditis, serositis or bronchopneumonia.
 The increased susceptibility to invasive infections in piglets is mainly related to the decrease in maternal antibody levels, i.e. during the so-called immunological gap.

-The closer characterization of the immune mechanisms can contribute to the development of effective vaccines and vaccination strategies against this bacterial pathogen.
+A more detailed characterization of the immune mechanisms can contribute to the development of effective vaccines and vaccination strategies against this bacterial pathogen.

 Further information can be found on the research page of the Institute of Bacteriology and Mycology.